 Subaru knock detection is like using a large net to catch fish.
 You’ll definitely catch what you want to catch (actual knock) but you will also catch what you don’t want (false knock).
 If you used a small net, you would get less false knock but might actually miss actual knock.
-So, it is a huge compromise based on the cost of system.
-You have to look at the entire picture when gauging if there is actually an issue.
+It’s a compromise.
+Be sure to look at the entire picture when trying to determine whether there is an issue.